SCIM is a specification to add and remove users and groups using a standard protocol.

 There are two players in the SCIM game: the client and the server.
+Unlike a traditional identity provider architecture, the terms client and server have different meanings in SCIM.
 The client provides the user data to the server.

 In the example above, when a new developer is added to an HR system, SCIM adds them to other systems too.
 In this case, the HR system is the client and the other systems are servers.

 When you are evaluating SCIM solutions, make sure you understand if they implement SCIM as a client, a server, or both.
-The nomenclature is a bit weird, but clients send data about users and groups; servers receive it.
+For example, at this time, FusionAuth only implements SCIM as a server, capable of receiving user and group data.